Rksh90/gitDemo/README.md

 ## Demo Project

-This is simple readme file .
+This is simple readme file.
+Adding new info to the files